-There are a variety of reasons why someone would use a NE background check.
+There are a variety of reasons why someone would use a NE background information.
 They are often used for employment, tenant screening before renting property, with insurance, credit, and financing as well as adoption, foster care, and security clearances.

 Public background checks are also available that combine information from various private and public sources to provide useful information for looking into a new neighbor or friend.
 People also use them for vetting roommates, finding family members, looking up their own information or before dating.
 Some of the information contained in these reports is:

 Current and Past Addresses

 NE is an open-record state; however, reports provided to the public will be limited.
 Certain criminal information is removed from the records that are provided to employers and the public.
 For example, arrests, where no charges were filed, are automatically removed after one year.
 Arrests, where the subject completed a diversion program, will be removed two years after the date of arrest.
 Additionally, arrests that were discharged will be removed three years after the date of arrest.

 The state does not have any laws requiring a state-level background check before purchasing a gun in the state.
 NE is not a point of contact for licensed gun dealers.
 Therefore they must follow federal law and contact the FBI and use NICS for a mandated background check before selling any firearms to buyers.
 Private sales are not regulated, and they do not require a background report either.
 For 2018, the state processed 632,319 total background check in the state.
 Two hundred seventy-four thousand seven hundred fifty-four of them were for handguns, 202,708 were for long guns, and 90,972 were for permits.